Parmenideum Philosophy Retreat at Elea Elea

 1. Why is there something rather than nothing?

-Some people wonder whether this question is actually meaningful and may not in fact be a non-starter.
-Parmenides concluded that “nothingness” or “non-being” was impossible and that things had always existed unchangingly (in order to avoid an infinite regress.
-According to him no first cause for either matter or motion is possible and therefore everything exists eternally and unchangingly.
+Some people wonder whether this question, which Leibniz termed the “Primordial Existential Question”, is actually meaningful, or whether it may in fact be a non-starter.
+For his part , Parmenides apparently asked it nonetheless, and concluded that “nothingness” or “non-being” was impossible, and that therefore things must have always existed (his way of avoiding an infinite regress).
+According to him no first cause for either matter or motion is possible and so if something exists at any time, it will have existed always; and will continue to exist unchangingly for eternity.

-Some physicists and other thinkers believe that a response is possible to this question, which Leibniz termed the “Primordial Existential Question”, whether it is to explain why/how something can come from nothing or that something has always existed.
+There are physicists who believe that a response is possible to this question, whether that is to explain why/how something can come from nothing; or that something has always existed.

 Please write your views on this question, perhaps also indicating the following